emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 Z[i] = AES-ENC(K, N \|\| uint32(i))

-where AES is the AES encrypt function with key K and plaintext N \|\| uint32(i) where uint32(i) is the little endian uint32 encoding of the integer i.
+where AES-ENC is the AES encrypt function with key K and plaintext N \|\| uint32(i) where uint32(i) is the little endian uint32 encoding of the integer i.

 ## AEAD Instances